 The Bartlett Alumni House, located on Seminary Street, is named for Dean Edward R. Bartlett, former professor in religious education and dean of the University from 1941 through 1947.
-Its renovation was made possible through a gift from James and Susan Bartelsmeyer Bartlett, both members of the class of 1966.
+Its renovation was made possible through a gift from James and Susan Bartlesmeyer Bartlett, both members of the class of 1966.
 James Bartlett is Dean Bartlett's grandson.
 The house, originally built in the 1880s, has served as a series of private residences, an Episcopal church, a former DePauw president's home, and the student affairs office.
-The house was converted to a home-away-from-home for DePauw's alumni in 1998 and now serves as the headquarters for DePauw's alumni relations office.
+Bartlett Alumni House now serves as the home for the Center for Spiritual Life, which provides a sanctuary for Jewish and Muslim worship and a fellowship hall.